metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 .. figure:: images/ExcelWrapperAdditionComplete.png
    :alt: text

-Matlab Wrappers
+MATLAB Wrappers
 ---------------

-.. note:: This section is under construction.
-Please check back later for updates!

-These allow the user to add Matlab scripts to a PET.
+These allow the user to add custom MATLAB scripts into a PET.
+There are a few restrictions in the current implementation:

-..
-ADD: current limitation on how many outputs a Matlab script can have
+-  Only one function can be defined in the file.
+-  Only scalar (double) type values are allowed as inputs and outputs.
+-  The function name and the script filename must match.

 Adding Matlab Wrappers to a PET
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~